OpenTTD/OpenTTD/docs/releasing_openttd.md

 ## Step 4: Tell the world

+1. Merge the website PR.
+This will publish the release post.
-1. Make announcements on social media and store pages.
+2. Make announcements on social media and store pages.
 You may need to coordinate with other developers who can make posts on TT-Forums, Twitter, Reddit, Fosstodon, Discord, Steam, GOG, Microsoft Store, etc.